-§95026.
-The lead agency shall maintain a system for compiling data required by the federal Office of Special Education Programs, through Part C of the federal Individuals with Disabilities Education Act, including the number of eligible infants and toddlers and their families in need of appropriate early intervention services, the number of eligible infants and toddlers and their families served, the types of services provided, and other information required by the federal Office of Special Education Programs.
+- (a) The lead agency shall maintain a system for compiling data required by the federal Office of Special Education Programs, through Part C of the federal Individuals with Disabilities Education Act, including the number of eligible infants and toddlers and their families in need of appropriate early intervention services, the number of eligible infants and toddlers and their families served, the types of services provided, and other information required by the federal Office of Special Education Programs.
 All participating agencies listed in Section 95012 shall assist in the development of the system and shall cooperate with the lead agency in meeting federal data requirements.
-The feasibility of using existing systems and including social security numbers shall be explored to facilitate data collection.
+The feasibility of using existing systems and including social security numbers shall be explored to facilitate data collection. - (b) Data collected pursuant to this section shall be used to improve service delivery and the quality of transition from Part C to Part B of the federal Individuals with Disabilities Education Act for children and families to the extent it is possible to do so.

 Chapter 8.
-Regulations §95028.
+Regulations

-- (a) On or before October 1, 1995, the State Department of Developmental Services, on behalf of the Secretary of the Health and Human Services Agency, and the State Department of Education, on behalf of the Superintendent of Public Instruction, jointly shall develop, approve, and implement regulations, as necessary, to comply with the requirements of this title and Part C, as specified in federal statutes and regulations. - (b) The regulations developed pursuant to this section shall include, but are not limited to, the following requirements: - (1) The administrative structure for planning and implementation of the requirements of this title and Part C. - (2) Eligibility for Part C services. - (3) Evaluation and assessment. - (4) Individualized family service plans. - (5) Service coordination. - (6) The program and service components of the statewide system for early intervention services.
+- (a) On or before October 1, 1995, the State Department of Developmental Services, on behalf of the Secretary of the Health and Human Services Agency, and the State Department of Education, on behalf of the Superintendent of Public Instruction, jointly shall develop, approve, and implement regulations, as necessary, to comply with the requirements of this title and Part C, as specified in federal statutes and regulations. - (b) The regulations developed pursuant to this section shall include, but are not limited to, the following requirements:

-- (7) The duties and responsibilities of the lead agency as specified in Section 95006, including procedural safeguards and the process for resolving complaints against a public agency for violation of the requirements of Part C. - (c) The State Department of Developmental Services shall adopt regulations to implement this title in accordance with Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2.
+- (1) The administrative structure for planning and implementation of the requirements of this title and Part C. - (2) Eligibility for Part C services. - (3) Evaluation and assessment. - (4) Individualized family service plans. - (5) Service coordination. - (6) The program and service components of the statewide system for early intervention services. - (7) The duties and responsibilities of the lead agency as specified in Section 95006, including procedural safeguards and the process for resolving complaints against a public agency for violation of the requirements of Part C. - (c) The State Department of Developmental Services shall adopt regulations to implement this title in accordance with Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2.
 Initial regulations to implement this title shall be adopted as emergency regulations.
 The adoption of these initial emergency regulations shall be considered by the Office of Administrative Law to be an emergency and necessary for the immediate preservation of the public peace, health and safety, or general welfare.
 The initial emergency regulations shall remain in effect for no more than 180 days.
 These regulations shall be jointly developed by the State Department of Developmental Services and the State Department of Education by July 1, 1994.
-The Department of Finance shall review and comment upon the emergency regulations prior to their adoption.
+The Department of Finance shall review and comment upon the emergency regulations prior to their adoption. - (d) On or before October 1, 2024, the regulations developed pursuant to this section shall be updated to include a process for Part C programs to incorporate family feedback to help update and improve the transition process from Part C, training, and family satisfaction.

 Chapter 9.
-Evaluations §95029.
+Evaluations